Kumamoto Volters: 2024-2025 season

 The B2 division maintained its two-conference structure with 14 teams, and the Volters continued to compete in the West Conference.

 With the B.League set to transition to a new structure beginning in the 2026–27 season, the 2025–26 season marked the final opportunity for teams to earn promotion based on competitive results.
 In pursuit of this last chance, the Volters appointed Jeff Hironaka as head coach and named former head coach Kouto Tooyama as assistant coach.
 Jamel McLean returned to the roster, joined by new signings Kihei Clark, Mitch Lightfoot, and Tyler Lamb.

 As a continuation from last season, the club hosted a preseason international friendly match with the TaiwanBeer Leopards of Taiwan’s T1 League.

 The season began in disappointing fashion, as the Volters dropped their first six games.
 Although they secured a win to move out of last place in the West, the team soon fell into a prolonged slump with a nine-game losing streak.

 A lack of size in the roster led to an increasing number of injuries.
 Lamb was sidelined for an extended period, and Clark was placed on the injured list.
 In response, the team signed Gregory Echenique to bolster its interior presence and released Clark.
 The changes helped the team snap its losing streak.

 In December, Hironaka stepped down due to poor performance, and Tooyama was promoted to head coach.
 Under Tooyama’s leadership, the team began to stabilize, but was unable to build consistent momentum, with their longest winning streak capped at five games.

 The Volters concluded the regular season with a 27–33 record, finishing 4th in the B2 West Conference.
 On the final day of the regular season, they secured 8th place overall, narrowly claiming the final wildcard spot to advance to the postseason.

-The team lost back-to-back games in the quarterfinals of the playoffs, and the long-cherished dream of promotion to B1 since the start of the B.League ultimately remained unfulfilled.
+The team lost back-to-back games in the quarterfinals of the playoffs, and the goal of promotion to B1 since the start of the B.League remained unfulfilled.